-- For initial accreditation audits, a field follow-up will be done per cluster of which - ➤ At least 1 witnessing covering a full verification as meant in Part II A.2.2 and B.2.2 - ➤ At least 1 witnessing covering phases 1 and 2 of the certification audit. - For further cycles, witnessing per cluster during the full accreditation cycle covering at least 3 years is sufficient.
+- For initial accreditation audits, a field follow-up will be done per cluster of which - ➤ At least 1 witnessing covering a full verification as meant in Part II A.2.2 and B.2.2 - At least 1 witnessing covering phases 1 and 2 of the certification audit.
+Phase 1 witnessing shall happen on-site. - For further cycles, witnessing per cluster during the full accreditation cycle covering at least 3 years is sufficient.
 For shorter accreditation cycles, a case-by-case definition of the assessment program can be determined by the NAB.